For a better browsing experience and to benefit from all the features of credit-agricole.com, we advise you to use the Edge browser.

 Throughout their careers, employees have access to a number of benefits offered by the Group, Crédit Agricole S.A. and the works council (Comité Social et Economique, or CSE) of each entity.
 These benefits aim to improve employees’ work-life balance.

-The Individual Social Report given to each employee every year provides an overview of the benefits received during the year: components of compensation and, in particular, the company's participation to supplementary health insurance, retirement and life insurance schemes, and the social and cultural activities of the CSE.
+The Individual Social Report given to each employee every year provides an overview of the benefits received during the year: components of compensation and, in particular, the company's participation to supplementary health insurance, retirement and life insurance schemes, and the social and cultural activities handled and suggested by the works council.

-Other benefits include the partial refund of transport costs, subsidies to the various staff canteens, monetisation of leave credits, and long-term service awards.
+Other benefits include the partial refund of public or active transport costs, subsidies to the various staff canteens, monetisation of leave credits, and long-term service awards.

 Executive compensation